Unique ID's across Benchling Registry

 All ID's must be unique across the Registry and either can be used to reference and link to the entity.

-Entities in the Registry can also have multiple aliases.
-This is often useful if different people have different names for the same entity.
-Aliases are searchable and can be used to refer to the entity.
-They also must be unique.
+Entities in the Registry can also have multiple aliases, which is useful when different people refer to the same entity by a different name.
+Aliases are searchable and can be used to refer to the entity, but must be unique.

 Example: Plasmid Entity with Descriptive name [pBR322 - A.635.G] and Registry ID [TP11696].

 You will need to designate a prefix for each schema that will be used to generate the Registry ID.
 This is often times something like p for plasmid, c for cell line, or something that matches your current naming structure.
 Every entity will generate a sequential ID based on the prefix (i.e. the first plasmid would be p001, then p002, then p003).